StanfordVL/sail-blog-new-post/_posts/2021-07-26-robomimic.md

 </figcaption>
 {% endfigure %}

-### Lesson 6: Study Results transfer to Real World.
+### Lesson 6: Study results transfer to real world.

 We collected 200 demonstrations per task, and trained a BC-RNN policy <b>using identical hyperparameters to simulation, with no hyperparameter tuning</b>.
 We see that in most cases, performance and insights on what works in simulation transfer well to the real world.